-Communalism: A system that integrates communal ownership and federations of highly localized independent communities, developed by Libertarian Socialist Murray Bookchin.
+Communalism: A system that integrates communal ownership and federations of highly localized independent communities, developed by Libertarian Socialist (and major contributor to the field of Social Ecology) Murray Bookchin.

 Syndicalism: A proposed economic system that suggests that workers, industries, and organizations be systematized into confederations or syndicates.
 It can also refer to the tactic of using general strikes to build trade unions.

-Anarcho-Communism: A theory of Anarchism which advocates the abolition of the state, Capitalism, wage labor, and private property (while retaining respect for personal property), and in favor of common ownership of the means of production, direct democracy, and a horizontal network of voluntary associations and workers' councils with production and consumption based on the guiding principle: "from each according to his ability, to each according to his need."
-Primarily based on the ideas of Kropotkin.
+Anarcho-Communism: A theory of Anarchism which advocates the abolition of the state, Capitalism, wage labor, and private property (while retaining respect for personal property), and in favor of common ownership of the means of production, direct democracy, and a horizontal network of voluntary associations and workers' councils with production and consumption based on the guiding principle: "from each according to their ability, to each according to their need" (primarily based on the ideas of Kropotkin).

 Egoist Anarchism: An individualist school of Anarchist thought that originated in the philosophy of Max Stirner, defining an egoist as one who has no political calling, but rather "lives themselves out" without regard to "how well or ill humanity may fare thereby."
 Stirner held that the only limitation on the rights of the individual is their power to obtain what they desire.